-Add the Battle Pilgrim, One with the Land, and High Society skill sets to the skill cards; any of these sets can be chosen as one of the 6 skill sets during setup.
+Add the Battle Pilgrim, One with the Land, and High Society skill sets to your available skill cards.

-After creating the asset deck, shuffle the twist cards into the deck.
+After creating the asset deck, shuffle the twist cards into the deck

 Cooperative or solo game only: Place the combat boards and their enemy token sets within reach of all players.